Vasilije Micić: National team career

+Eugene "Pooh" Jeter versus Micić as Ukraine plays Serbia in Eurobasket 2013.

 In 2011, Micić won a silver medal with the Serbian U18 team at the 2011 FIBA Europe Under-18 Championship.
 In 2013, he again won a silver medal with the Serbian U19 team at the 2013 FIBA Under-19 World Cup, where he was to the All-Tournament Team.
-In the same year, he debuted for the senior Serbian national team at the EuroBasket 2013 in Slovenia, where he averaged 4.4 points, 1.5 rebounds and 1.3 assists per game.
+In the same year, he debuted for the senior Serbian national team at the EuroBasket 2013 in Slovenia, where he averaged 4.4 points, 1.5 rebounds, and 1.3 assists per game.

 Micić also represented Serbia at the EuroBasket 2017, where they won the silver medal, after losing in the final game to Slovenia.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
-Micić averaged 5.6 points, 1.8 rebounds and 3.3 assists over 8 games.
+Micić averaged 5.6 points, 1.8 rebounds, and 3.1 assists over 8 games.
+In the 2022 Eurobasket, he averaged 14.8 points, 3.2 rebounds, and 7.5 assists over 6 games.

 He won the bronze medal at the 2024 Summer Olympics with Serbia.
-Over 6 tournament games, Micić averaged 13.3 points, 4.5 assists and 2.3 rebounds.
+Over 6 tournament games, Micić averaged 13.3 points, 4.5 assists, and 2.3 rebounds.

 Personal life

-Micić's sister, Nina, is a professional snowboarder, competed at 2014 Winter Olympics.
+Micić's sister, Nina, is a professional Olympic snowboarder.
+She competed at the 2014 Winter Olympics.